rockstor/rockstor-doc/contribute.rst

 Build VM
 --------

 You need a Virtual Machine (VM) to build and test your changes.
 An easy solution is to create a RockStor VM using either Oracle's `VirtualBox
 <https://www.virtualbox.org/>`_ or if you are using a Linux desktop then
 `Virtual Machine Manager <https://virt-manager.org>`_ is also an option.
 You can find a `VirtualBox Rockstor install demo
 <https://www.youtube.com/watch?v=00k_RwwC5Ms>`_ on our `YouTube channel
 <https://www.youtube.com/channel/UCOr8Q4DA7gYDpeSv09BVCRQ>`_ and a
 :ref:`kvmsetup` in our documentation.
+It need not be a VM, but using a physical machine just for this purpose could be an overkill.

+Note that when you first create the build VM, rockstor rpm package will already be installed.
+The package files are located in /opt/rockstor.
+Further more, the rockstor service should be running.
+We don't want that as it interferes with our development activity.
+Further down in this document, there is a buildout step.
+When that is run the first time, the rpm package and it's effects are removed.

 Helpful terms
 -------------